Donor Advised Funds at the Boston Foundation

-Donor Advised Funds offer the benefits of a foundation at a fraction of the cost of a private foundation and without the associated legal, tax and regulatory burdens.
+Donor Advised Funds offer the benefits of a private foundation at a fraction of the cost without the associated legal, tax and regulatory burdens.
 Private foundations have operating costs, time-consuming record-keeping and must fulfill federal and state reporting requirements.
 In addition, their detailed tax returns are public records easily accessed by online searches.

 The Boston Foundation charges a small fee for administration and management and takes care of administrative, grant making, due diligence, legal and tax requirements for its fund holders.
 In addition, it can easily facilitate anonymous gifts.

-Just as with private foundations, DAFs allow donors and organizations to support the charities that are important to them.
+Just as with private foundations, Donor Advised Funds allow donors and organizations to support the charities that are important to them.

 See a chart illustrating the advantages a DAF offers over a private foundation.